npujol/npujol.github.io/Informatic/golang/advanced/content/go-channels.md

 ## Channels

-Channels are the pipes that connect concurrent [[goroutines]].
+Channels are the pipes that connect concurrent [[go-goroutines]].
 You can send values into channels from one goroutine and receive those values into another goroutine.

 Channels are a typed conduit through which you can send and receive values with the channel operator, `<-` .